Data Analytics vs Data Analysis: 5 Key Differences

 2. Data analysis looks at past data, while data analytics creates predictive models

-Data analytics is a predictive process.
-Specialists gather historical data and study it to find patterns that could generate valuable business insight.
-It’s up to analytics teams to use their discretion and business acumen to decide what data can be helpful for the organization and how it should be treated.
-Finding out the answers to these questions helps analytics teams build predictive models to help businesses succeed.
+Much of data analytics attempts to answer the questions: What will happen next, and how can the business use this knowledge to its benefit?
+Specialists gather historical data and study it to find patterns that could generate valuable business insight for potential future outcomes.
+Analytics teams use their discretion and business acumen to decide what data can be helpful for the organization and how it should be treated.
+Finding the answers to these questions helps build predictive analytics models.

-Data analysis is a well-defined process that operates within set boundaries.
-Unlike data analytics teams, analysis teams are given pre-captured and sometimes even lightly processed data to work with.
-They may also be given information about the organization’s operational problems and objectives.
+Unlike data analytics teams, data analysis teams are given pre-captured and sometimes even lightly processed data to work with.
+They may also be given information about the organization's operational problems and objectives.

 3. They are used differently in business